yingkitw/platypus/README.md

-# Webag - Web App Generator
+# Chatapp - Web App Generator

 A high-performance Rust-based web app generator inspired by Streamlit, designed for building interactive data applications with ease and speed.

 ## Overview

-**Webag** (Web App Generator) is a Rust implementation of a Streamlit-compatible framework that enables developers to create interactive web applications with minimal code.
+**Chatapp** is a Rust implementation of a Streamlit-compatible framework that enables developers to create interactive web applications with minimal code.
 It maintains API compatibility with Streamlit while providing superior performance and developer experience.

 ### Key Features